NeoHW/tp/docs/DeveloperGuide.md

 Step 4: The Patient with specified index will be updated in the list, shown in the UI.

-The following UML sequence diagram illustrates how the `EditCommand` operation works.
+The following UML sequence diagram illustrates how the Edit operation works.
 <puml src="diagrams/EditSequenceDiagram.puml" alt="Edit Sequence Diagram" />

 <box type="info" seamless>